aspenlaub/Shatilaya/README.md

 ### VerifyThatThereAreNoUncommittedChanges
 This step is necessary for me because I later tag the nuget package with the commit unique identification, so that running ```build.cake``` again will result in another package file, but that will not be pushed to my nuget feed.

+### VerifyThatDevelopmentBranchIsAheadOfMaster
+Running ```build.cake``` for a development branch is only necessary if the branch is ahead of the master

+### VerifyThatMasterBranchDoesNotHaveOpenPullRequests
+Stop the master branch build if there are open pull requests

 ### DebugBuild
 Build the solution, results are in ```artifacts\Debug```